 Reviewers must not have conflict of interest with respect to the research, the Authors and/or the funding sources for the research.
 If such conflicts exist, the reviewers must report them to the Editor without delay.
 Any selected reviewer who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible is required to notify the Editor without delay.
 Reviews must be conducted objectively.
 Personal criticism of the Author is inappropriate.
 Reviewers are asked to express their views clearly with supporting arguments.
 Any manuscripts received for review must be treated as confidential documents.
 Reviewers must not use unpublished materials disclosed in submitted manuscripts without the express written consent of the Authors.
 The information and ideas presented in submitted manuscripts will be kept confidential and must not be used for personal gain.

-The submitted manuscripts are subject to a peer review process (double-blind).
+The submitted manuscripts are subject to a peer-review process (single-blind).
 The purpose of peer review is to assist the Editor in making editorial decisions and through the editorial communications with the Author it should also assist the Author in improving the paper.
 The Editor reserves the right to reject a manuscript that is not within the scope of the journal and does not meet the standards and requirements for publication.

 Authors are required to provide the contact details (including email addresses) and area of expertise of three potential peer reviewers.
 These suggested reviewers should be experts in the field of study relevant to the manuscript and should not be members of the same research or academic institution as the Authors.
 Author-suggested reviewers will be considered alongside other potential reviewers identified by their publication record or recommended by Editorial Board members.
 However, the final decision on the choice of reviewers rests with the Editor without any obligation to contact any of the Author-recommended peer reviewers.

 Manuscripts will be sent to two reviewers (not paid for review) who will be asked to assess whether the manuscript is technically and scientifically sound and coherent and the quality of the writing is acceptable.
 All of the reviewers of a paper act independently and they are not aware of each other’s identities.
-The reviewer’s evaluation form and Guidance for Peer Reviewers contains a checklist in order to help them cover all aspects that can decide the fate of a submission.
+The reviewer’s evaluation form and guidance for peer reviewers contains a checklist in order to help them cover all aspects that can decide the fate of a submission.
 In the final section of the evaluation form, the reviewers must include observations and suggestions aimed at improving the submitted manuscript.
 These are sent to Authors, without the names of the reviewers.
 Reviews should be submitted within 21 days of the reviewer agreeing to review a manuscript.
-All reviewers of a manuscript remain anonymous to the Authors before, during and after the evaluation process and the Authors remain anonymous to reviewers until the end of the review procedure.
+All reviewers of a manuscript remain anonymous to the Authors before, during and after the evaluation process.
 The Editorial Board shall ensure reasonable quality control for the reviews.
 With respect to reviewers whose reviews are convincingly questioned by Authors, special attention will be paid to ensure that the reviews are objective and high in academic standard.
 When there is any doubt with regard to the objectivity of the reviews or quality of the review, additional reviewers will be assigned.

 The final editorial decision is made based on the recommendations of the peer reviewers, provided these recommendations are in accord and without any strong dissenting opinions.
 Where there are dissenting or opposing views (accept/reject), the Editor may assign an additional, third reviewer who may or may not be a member of the journal's Editorial Board, or reject the paper.
 During the review process, the Editor may require Authors to provide additional information (including raw data) if this is necessary for the evaluation of the scholarly merit of the manuscript.
 These materials will be kept confidential and must not be used for personal gain.
 Once all reviews have been received and considered by the Editors, a final decision is made and a letter drafted to the corresponding Author.